Opera-singing doctor serenades NHS hospital staff with impassioned ‘Nessun dorma’

 Royal Academy of Music opera student, Alex Aldren, studied medicine at the University of Birmingham and worked at the Royal London Hospital in Whitechapel.
-And during this unprecedented time for hospitals across the country, he is one of nearly 20,000 fully qualified staff to return to the NHS frontline.
+And during an unprecedented time for hospitals across the country, he was one of nearly 20,000 fully qualified staff to return to the NHS frontline.

-In a rare moment of peace for doctors, nurses and other clinical staff working around the clock, Aldren treated his coworkers to a rousing rendition of Puccini’s aria ‘Nessun dorma’ (‘None Shall Sleep’).
+During a rare few minutes of peace for doctors, nurses and other clinical staff working around the clock, Aldren treated his coworkers to a rousing rendition of the great tenor aria ‘Nessun dorma’ (‘None Shall Sleep’).

 One of our SHO’s today is Alex who’s also an opera singer, returning to the NHS frontline during the COVID outbreak.